subvisual/blog/pages/posts/2016/04-april/78-rubyconf-portugal-br-is-back.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/144/image@2x.jpg
 tags:
   - community
+intro: "We’re ready to announce that the 3rd edition of RubyConf Portugal is happening on October 28-29!"
 ---

 We’re ready to announce that the 3rd edition of RubyConf Portugal is happening on October 28-29!